H. G. Dietz

 See Instructable on Kiev 10/15 mount;

-but also gives great bokeh and excellent sharpness stopped down;
+but always gives great bokeh and intense sharpness stopped down;

 brochure page